 Also, dissolved oxygen concentrations remain high in the NSR throughout the entire year providing habitat for a wide variety of fish species.
 In contrast, several recreational lakes in Alberta can experience low dissolved oxygen concentrations caused by large amounts of algae or aquatic plants which can cause large mortalities of fish during 'winter kill' or 'summer kill' events.

-So the next time you are considering hitting the beach, why not #baskonthesask at one of the great river side parks throughout the Capital Region.
+So the next time you are considering hitting the beach, why not check out one of the great river side parks throughout the Capital Region.
 Voyageur Park (Devon), Emily Murphy Park (Edmonton) and West River's Edge (Fort Saskatchewan) have fantastic riverside day use access and facilities where you can get your feet wet.